Neverlastinger/jssg/README.md

 #Milestone JavaScript Study Group.

-This is the public space to find all resources and projects within this GitHub repository.
+This is the public space to find all resources and projects we work on during the JavaScript Study Group in Milestone Systems.
 It is publicly available.